gaperton/ionic-views/README.md

 #### `function` $at( id-selector )

 Create the $-function to search in the given DOM subtree.
-Used to enforce DOM elements isulation for different views.
+Used to enforce DOM elements isolation for different views.

 When called without arguments, returns the root element.